-According to the NEMA EIA screening tool report for this project (Refer to Appendix 1) compiled by EnviroAfrica on the 3rd of March 2023, the relative plant species sensitivity is considered as of High Sensitivity, because the original vegetation type is classified as endangered and specifically because of the potential that quite an extensive number of sensitive plants might occur in this area (or is known to have a distribution within the broader area or this vegetation type).

-A list of these plants is given within the screening report from Page 17 to 19 (Appendix 1).
-The list includes 20 Sensitive species (not named in the screening report).
+According to the DFFE screening tool report for this project (Refer to Appendix 1), the relative plant species sensitivity is considered High Sensitivite, because the study area might touch or overlap sensitive areas.
+The original vegetation type is classified as endangered and specifically because of the potential that quite an extensive number of sensitive plants might occur in this area (or is known to have a distribution within the broader area or this vegetation type).
+A list of these plants is given within the screening report from Page 16 to 19 (Appendix 1).
+The list includes a number of unnamed Sensitive species.
 The names of these species were requested through a Eiadatarequest (email eiadatarequests@sanbi.org.za).
 The list includes several plants from the following plant taxa: Babiana, Gladiolus, Moraea, Pelargonium, Eriospermum, Disa Othonna and Lachenalia.

-Unfortunately, Erf 511 had been under cultivation (dry-land commercial annual crops) over a long period of time.
-It is common knowledge that Renosterveld, once cultivated, will not restore itself for many generations (if ever).
-In this case the indigenous vegetation had been transformed into a low weedy herbaceous landscape as a result of agriculture and associated activities.
-Only a few hardy or indigenous pioneer species had managed to survive the continual impact of agriculture, altered fire regimes.
+The study area had been under cultivation (dry-land commercial annual crops) over a long period of time and the veld transformed.
+Only a few hardy or indigenous pioneer species managed to survive the continual impact of agriculture and altered fire regimes.
 None of the species listed in the screening report were observed.

-Because of the degraded state of the study area, it is considered unlikely that the proposed solar facility will result in any significant additional impact on the plant species sensitivity theme.
-Also because of the degraded status of the site the Plant Species theme for this study area should be rated as low sensitive.
+Because of the degraded state of the study area, it is considered unlikely that the proposed solar facility will result in any significant impact on the plant species sensitivity theme.
+As a result, the Plant Species theme for this study area is should be rated as Low Sensitive.